hervit0/hervit0.github.io/_posts/2018-04-01-from-chemical-engineering-to-software-development.md

 ## A perpetual evolution

-When you work in an industry which is relying on fundamental sciences (chemistry, physics, mathematics), unless your industry is a very specific R&D one, you are often using old and solid principles, which have been discovered over the past 500 years, sometimes more for some core mathematics concepts.
+When you work in an industry which is relying on fundamental sciences (chemistry, physics, mathematics), unless your industry is a very specific R&D one, you are often using well-established and solid principles, which have been discovered over the past 500 years, sometimes more for some core mathematics concepts.
 Therefore, designing a chemical plant roughly consists in applying mature scientific principles.
 All the beauty of this kind of engineering is to know whenever using the appropriate theorem or the correct formula.
-This level of scientific maturity gives an enjoyable reliability while designing plants: for instance, you can be sure that gravity will suddenly stop working tomorrow.
+This level of scientific maturity gives an enjoyable reliability while designing plants: for instance, you can be sure that gravity won't suddenly stop working tomorrow.
 Don't get me wrong here, even if there is no discovery every day in the chemical engineering area, it's a solid and experienced engineering, which, first and foremost, works and generates results.

 The software industry is relatively a young one, which has taken off over the last century.
 Given that, we are constantly battlefield testing tools and frameworks, discovering things, striving to issue best practices and standards...